sighjs/sigh/README.md

 * `mochaTest`/`uglify` plugins (in external repositories).
 * `sigh -w` should watch `Sigh.js` file for changes in addition to the source files.
 * Investigate possibility of grunt plugin adapter
-* glob tests: Close chokidar watches after each test.
+* Ensure chokidar watchers are closed after each test.